victorgare/bestiary-arena-cracker/README.md

 The UI will be available by default at `http://localhost:3000`.

+## Grafana dashboards

+Grafana starts automatically when running the distributed host.
+You can access it at `http://localhost:3000`.
+A new dashboard named **Endpoint Node Graph** visualizes each API route as a node with the request rate and average response time.
+It is provisioned from `grafana/dashboards/endpoint-nodegraph.json`.

 ## Running tests

 Execute the unit tests for the solution with: